Infinix launches Hot 10S Series gaming smartphone

 The built-in Safe-Charge technology ensures the power is automatically turned off once the device is fully charged to avoid overheating and wasting energy, while the Power Marathon technology contributes an extra 25% power when the battery runs low – that’s 3.5 hours of additional call time for users.

 To support the growing trend of contactless payments and faster and safer content sharing, the Hot 10S Series includes an NFC-version (near field communication, for easy data sharing with other phones or NFC objects).
-The NFC connection enables secure transactions and digital content exchange, and makes electronic device-to-device connectivity simpler, faster and easier for consumers.
+The NFC connection enables secure transactions and digital content exchange, and makes electronic device-to-device connectivity simpler, faster, and easier.

 Availability